cvlab-epfl/LabelGrab/README.md

 	You can correct this mask by marking areas which should be included or excluded from the object.
 	GrabCut will update its suggestion based on your markings.

-	* If there is a area that should be part of the mask, but is not, mark is as "sure object": *left*-click on points to draw a polygon (or `Alt` + click to mark a circle at cursor position).
+	* If there is a area that should be part of the mask, but is not, mark is as "sure object": *left*-click on points to draw a polygon and *double*-click to finish the polygon.
+Alternatively, `Alt` + click to mark a circle at cursor position.
 	The "sure object" areas will be denoted by a green overlay.
 Cancel the polygon by pressing `Esc`

-	* If there is a area that should be part of the mask, but is not, mark is as "sure background": *right*-click on points to draw a polygon (or `Alt` + click to mark a circle at cursor position).
-The "sure object" areas will be denoted by a red overlay.
+	* If there is a area that should be part of the mask, but is not, mark is as "sure background": *right*-click on points to draw a polygon *double*-click to finish the polygon.
+Alternatively, `Alt` + click to mark a circle at cursor position.
+	The "sure background" areas will be denoted by a red overlay.

 * **Choose the semantic class** of the currently selected instance using the buttons on the top bar (or corresponding keys `1`, `2`, ...)